SkyLined/BugId/README.md

   attempted to access a heap block of the given size at the given offset before or after the heap block.

+* `OOBW[Stack] - (Out-Of-Bounds) The application has written outside of the stack memory it is allowed to modify, overwriting a stack cookie.
+The change in the stack cookie caused the application to detected and report this issue.

   Both the sizes and the offsets used in the above BugIds can be made *architecture independent* by setting the `dxBugIdConfig` setting `uArchitectureIndependentBugIdBits` to the smallest number of bits for the